There’s nothing better than lighting up the grill on a summer's day, cooking up some good ol’ barbeque food for some friends and family.

 If you’ve used treated charcoal or have nowhere to recycle your leftover ash, you’re going to want to safely dispose of the ash in a few simple steps.

-Wrapping your charcoal ash inside aluminum foil is the best way to do this.
+Wrapping your loose ash inside aluminum foil is the best way to do this.
 Once it’s all wrapped up, you can simply throw it away inside a non-combustible container and close the lid .

 Then, all you have to do is put your garbage bin out as usual, and it’ll be picked up via your usual waste disposal method.